willhansen/RoyaltyOffRevenueLicense/royalty_off_revenue_license.md

 # ROYALTY OFF REVENUE LICENSE

-Version 2, 16 July 2018
+Version 1, 14 July 2018

-Copyright © 2018 William Robert Sadler Hansen
+Copyright © 2019 William Robert Sadler Hansen

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## VERSION SPECIFIC PREAMBLE

-First revision.
-Adding royalties by new contributors is now sustainable, and there is now a column for contact info.
+THE GRAND RELEASE!

 ## PREAMBLE

 The motivation for this license is that "freedom free" is good, but "beer free" is not, because economic incentives get things done.

 Whenever a robotics company tries to make a robot, they can write all the code from scratch, or lean on the work of volunteers in the form of open source software.
 This is not working well.
 The systems are too complex for one company to do everything, and volunteers tend to primarily focus on the core moving parts of software, often paying less attention to less interesting, but high value, parts, such as documentation, unit tests, ease of use, and interaction with other programs.
 There are exceptions to this, but they are the best of the best, where instead it could be run of the mill.